KrishModh/KrishModh/README.md

 B.Tech CSE · Parul University · 2024–28

-Founder & Solo Technical Co-founder — building **Saferics**, a B2B team chat platform for Indian SMBs.
+Full stack developer with a security-first mindset.

-Full stack.
-Shipping real products, not side projects.
+Building real systems, not side projects.

 **AppSec isn't a feature I add.**
 **It's how I think from line one.**